-Total annual compensation of the NEOs who were in office at the end of each fiscal year decreased by approximately twenty-seven percent (27%) when comparing the fiscal year ended February 28, 2014 to the thirteen (13) month period of Fiscal 2017.
-Over the same period, the TSR of a \$100 investment in the Common Shares, decreased by approximately eighty-seven (87%).
+Total annual compensation of the NEOs who were in office at the end of each fiscal year increased by approximately eight percent (8%) when comparing the fiscal year ended March 31, 2018 to fiscal year ended February 28, 2014.
+Over the same period, the TSR of a \$100 investment in the Common Shares, decreased by approximately ninety-four percent (94%).
 For the fiscal years ended February 28, 2015 and February 29, 2016, total compensation of the NEOs was lower than in other years as the Corporation's independent management team was not yet fully assembled.
 The GHR Committee considers a number of factors and performance elements when determining compensation for the members of the executive management.
-Although total cumulative Shareholder return is one performance measure that is reviewed, it is not the only consideration in executive compensation levels is not anticipated.
+Although total cumulative Shareholder return is one performance measure that is reviewed, it is not the only consideration in executive compensation deliberations.
+As a result, a direct correlation between total cumulative Shareholder return over a given period and executive compensation levels is not anticipated.